hocvn/A-collection-of-basic-algorithms-data-structures/README.md

 # A collection of basic algorithms, data structures

 These codes were written by me, I learnt from the internet.
+If there are any errors, please add an issue.
+I will try to fix it 😃.

 **Reference**